Fit a latent space cluster model, with or without noise edges, using an EM algorithm.

 control = list()

-A square matrix or sparse matrix of class 'dgCMatrix' representing the adjacency matrix of the network of interest.
+A square matrix or sparse matrix of class 'Matrix' (from the Matrix package) representing the adjacency matrix of the network of interest.

 Integer (scalar or vector) specifying the dimension of the latent space (default is 2).